had to happen - and now it has. Here are all the video clips I can

 - I'll Be Gone in stereo at last!

-but actually this is even better than the original!
-Some
+is even better than the original!
+Some of you children

-of you children wouldn't even know what 'mono' (monaural)
+wouldn't even know what 'mono' (monaural) is, but the

-is, but the original I'll Be Gone release in
+original I'll Be Gone release in 1971 pre-dated

-of I'll Be Gone onto the original and much-loved
+Be Gone onto the original and much-loved black &

-black & white film clip, directed by Chris Lofven
+white film clip, directed by Chris Lofven all those years

-all those years ago.
-The National Film & Sound Archives
+ago.
+The National Film & Sound Archives painstakingly

-painstakingly interpolated extra frames to bring it back
+interpolated extra frames to bring it back to true pitch

-to true pitch and after nearly two years of struggle and
+and after nearly two years of struggle and perseverance

-perseverance I'm sure you'll be happy and possibly a little
+I'm sure you'll be happy and possibly a little surprised

-by my mate Trevor Leedon, who bought it from the Camberwell
+given to me by my mate Trevor Leedon, who bought it from

-Market.
-Play it through and see if you notice something
+the Camberwell Market.
+Play it through and see if you

 Did you pick it?
 The reprise was supposed to be the second